-Nonprofits tend to have more spokespeople than other types of organizations, and many of them will be responsible for sharing the message with the public, potential donors, sponsors and partners and the media.
+Nonprofits typically have multiple spokespeople who are responsible for sharing the message with the public, potential donors, sponsors, partners and the media.
 To ensure every spokesperson is on point, we conduct comprehensive message training with anyone who has a touch point outside the organization.

-Doing PR for nonprofits, we have also gotten quite knowledgeable about the best ways to stretch a dollar, how to solicit assistance from compatible organizations, leverage our existing relationships and harness the exponential power of the Internet.
+Doing PR for nonprofits, we understand the best ways to stretch a dollar, how to work collaboratively with our clients to leverage relationships with compatible stakeholders and the media, and how to harness the exponential power of social media to extend our reach.